 Key to achieving this were the powerful 41,000 lumens Maverick MK3 Profile CX fixtures, which were positioned from above stage trussing directly above the protruding triangular stage.
 Thanks to the high CRI (92) of the fixtures, de Man and his team could exploit the full saturated color palette of the fixtures, safe in the knowledge that the performance was being authentically reproduced for the TV cameras present.

 “With the incorporation of the Mavericks into our lighting concept, we were able to strike a perfect balance between powerful output, classic neutral spotlighting, and colored accentuations to add detail and energy to Dana Winner’s songs as and when required,” commented de Man.
 “It was also a conscious decision to incorporate the fixtures for this particular concert, as we knew from experience just how well they translate subtle and intimate lighting details to the television screen.”

-While the Mavericks succeeded in placing emphasis upon Dana Winner herself, the huge dimensions of the backdrop to the magnificent Sportpalais stage called for an emphatic visual element.
-To create this powerful background, De Man relied on 26 STRIKE P38 fixtures.
+While the Mavericks succeeded in placing emphasis upon Dana Winner herself, the huge dimensions of the backdrop to the magnificent Lotto Arena stage called for an emphatic visual element.
+To create this powerful background, de Man relied on 26 STRIKE P38 fixtures.
 Positioning these high output fixtures in an asymmetrical lattice arrangement at the back of the stage, he had them serve as both and audience blinder and eye candy element.

 This accomplishment was not lost on Dana Winner, who thanked Maarten for his works.
 “It always special when the artist comes to you after the show,” he said.
 “When she told us that this was exactly what she had in mind, we knew we did a good job.”